smasher164/arewesixelyet/content/_index.md

 {{< unsupported >}}

-Currently there is only an old fork (from 2018) that support sixel: https://github.com/saitoha/rxvt-unicode-sixel
+There is an old fork (from 2018) that supports sixel: https://github.com/saitoha/rxvt-unicode-sixel

 Exoterm is a more up-to-date fork with sixel support, among other things: https://github.com/tomas/exoterm